 Whether you make this outside in a cast iron Dutch Oven or inside, this baked chicken recipe is a satisfying one-pot main course for dinner.
 The creamy sauce is delicious served with white rice, brown rice or even a wild rice mix.
 But, you could keep things really simple and serve it with a baked potato or even toast.

 Have you ever made a meal outdoors in a big cast iron Dutch Oven?
-It's a fun and actually very easy way to fix a big pot of food.
+It's a fun and very easy way to fix a big pot of food.
 Talk about a conversation starter when you have company!

 Of all the chicken casserole recipes out there, this one is the best of both worlds.
 It's a flavor combination that even a picky eater will love yet it's fancy enough to serve guests and the total time from prep work to baking is pretty quick.